Topic: Innovative Payment Paths for Digital Retail

 - Unimarkt (under supervision of Staufer), in month 20 for 2 months, for ‘implementation and prototypical testing’,

-- Dublin City University (under supervision of Prof. Helfert), in month 36 for 4 months, for ‘Research methodology and research writing’.
+- Maynooth University (under supervision of Prof. Helfert), in month 36 for 4 months, for ‘Research methodology and research writing’.